Manage Intelligent Capture

 To view the RF environment in real time, click Realtime FFT (Fast Fourier Transform) to enable it.
 Enabling Realtime FFT limits the persistence chart to display "one" most recent data stream, rather than a collection of data streams from a 5-minute time period.

-To zoom in and view data for a specific range of channels, click and drag your mouse to choose the range.
+To zoom in and view data for a specific range of channels, click and drag your mouse to select the range.
 The chart refreshes and displays data for the specific channels that you selected.

 To zoom out and view the entire chart, click the magnifying glass on the top-right corner.